 - Another person can do 100% independently

-And, most importantly, keep in mind that you will spend some time on training employees, but if you’ve got the right person – worth it!
+And, most importantly, keep in mind that you will spend some time training employees, but if you’ve got the right person – it is all worth it!
 Hire people you can trust and delegate responsively.

 4. Find the Right Team Collaboration Tool

-Even if you team is small, you still need to organize communication efficiently.
-So, be keen on choosing the right tools.
+Even if your team is small, you still need to organize communication efficiently.
+So, be careful when choosing the right tools.
 Employees should always be aware of whether you are available for a quick chat or not, when and on which platform.